 EVDB range 32kWh version 125 miles/ 10-80% charge 48mins

 - Top pick – Superminis Vauxhall Corsa e and Peugeot e-208 offering 100kW charging on a 50kW battery alowing for quick charging.
 Both are good if not amazing.
-The Vauxhalls (Corsa and Mokka) have lowered prices and got a heat pump and other changes to improve range fitted as standard.
+The Vauxhalls (Corsa and Mokka) got a heat pump and other changes to improve range fitted as standard.
+New Models may benefit from a slightly bigger battery too.
 Do look out for discounts, finance offers and lease deals that offer better value than outright purchase

 Video Links include the Late Brake Show comparison between Corsa-e + e-C4 + e-2008 another from 5th Gear comparing a Petrol v Electric EV Corsa – which is really cheaper?
 Finally Electrifying with an in depth look at the e208 after driving it for a year including what need to know about buying one used.